Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 ### How to Add New Devices

 You can add new devices to the system by composing the device with pins and then using those pins to describe the semantics of the device in terms of the pin commands.
-We will use and RGB LED as an example of how to add a new device.
+We will use an RGB LED as an example of how to add a new device.

 1. In this case of an RGB LED, the LED will take 3 pins with one pin for each color.
 (Composing the device with pins)
     ```